tstarti2/cit281-p1/README.md

-## Project 1 Learning Objectives

-Upon successful completion of this project, participants will:

-- Develop proficiency in navigating and utilizing the command line interface (CLI) of their operating systems.
-- Acquire practical skills in employing a variety of CLI commands for file and directory management.
-- Cultivate familiarity with Visual Studio Code (VSCode), a powerful integrated development environment (IDE).
-- Enhance their ability to write, execute, and debug Node.js JavaScript code, focusing on non-web server applications.

-## Overview

-### Project Elements:

-1. **CLI Proficiency:**
-   - Participants will engage with the CLI to create and manage folders, developing a robust understanding of directory structure and navigation.

-2. **Command Mastery:**
-   - Through hands-on practice, learners will become adept at utilizing diverse CLI commands, enabling efficient file operations and system diagnostics.
+# Project 1: Mastering CLI, VSCode, and Node.js Development

+In Project 1, I set out to achieve several learning objectives:

+1. **Becoming Proficient with the Command Line Interface (CLI):**
+   I dedicated time to mastering the command line interface (CLI) of my operating system.
+This involved tasks like creating and managing folders, which helped me understand how directories are structured and how to navigate them efficiently.

+2. **Mastering CLI Commands:**
+   I engaged in hands-on practice to become proficient with various CLI commands.
+This allowed me to perform tasks like file operations and system diagnostics quickly and effectively.

-3. **Visual Studio Code Integration:**
+3. **Integrating Visual Studio Code (VSCode):**
-   - Exploring VSCode's features, participants will harness its capabilities for coding, debugging, and terminal operations, enhancing their development workflow.

-4. **Node.js Scripting:**
+   I explored the features of Visual Studio Code (VSCode) and learned how to integrate it into my workflow.
+VSCode proved to be a powerful tool for coding, debugging, and performing terminal operations, which significantly enhanced my development process.

+4. **Scripting with Node.js:**
-   - Participants will write and execute Node.js JavaScript files, focusing on non-web server applications, and leveraging VSCode's terminal for seamless development and testing.
+   I delved into writing and executing Node.js JavaScript files, focusing specifically on non-web server applications.
+Leveraging VSCode's terminal, I was able to develop and test my scripts seamlessly.

-This project offers an immersive learning experience, empowering participants to master essential CLI skills, leverage VSCode's functionality, and proficiently develop and debug Node.js applications.
+Overall, this project provided me with an immersive learning experience.
+I gained essential CLI skills, learned how to leverage the functionalities of VSCode, and became proficient in developing and debugging Node.js applications.